8 steps to becoming Queen of your life!

 Before she took her royal position, God already had a throne prepared for her.

 Your throne is ready for occupying too.
 Will you take your seat?

-In studying the book of Esther, we see 8 traits that are necessary to acquire success, achievement and authority over our lives while influencing and inspiring others along the way.
+In the book of Esther, we see 8 traits that are necessary to acquire success, achievement and authority over our lives while influencing and inspiring others along the way.

 Before our message comes the mess and before our testimonies of His grace come the tests.
 We grow personally and spiritually from the culmination of life’s experiences, missteps and all.

 2. She knows she has the favor of God on her life.
 (2:15).
 Esther had God’s favor on her.
 So do we.
-From this divine favor we experience unexpected blessings, unexplained miracles answered prayers.
+From this divine favor we experience unexpected blessings, unexplained miracles, answered prayers.
 His favor trumps our circumstances every single time.

 Esther knew God had called her and she didn’t need to step on others on the way to her throne.
 Neither do we.

-6. She is willing to take necessary risks in order to achieve her goal.
+6. She is willing to take necessary risks to achieve her goal.
 (4:16) Esther knew there was a chance she would fail but instead of being paralyzed by “what if” she assumed the risks involved and pressed on.
 Why?
 Because often times the “reward truly is worth the risk.”

-7. She knows exactly what she wants and asks for it (7:3).
-Esther knew exactly what she wanted and asked for it.
-If you want specific miracles be specific in your prayers.”
+7. She knows exactly what she wants and asks for it.
+(7:3).
+Esther was clear on what she wanted and asked for it.
+If you want specific miracles be specific in your prayers.
 This is a life-changing spiritual principle!